Black-tailed skimmer: Distribution

 This species is widespread in Europe and Asia.
-It is found throughout European continent including the Mediterranean islands but is absent in the north of Britain and the northern half of Fennoscandia.
+It is found throughout the European continent including the Mediterranean islands but is absent in the far north of Britain and the northern half of Fennoscandia.
 This is one of the most common European species and it is still increasing its range northwards.
 To the east, the range extends over central Asia to Kashmir, Mongolia to the northern parts of China and Arunachal Pradesh in India.

-It is present in Albania, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, China, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France (Corsica, and mainland), Georgia, Germany, Greece, Hungary, India, Ireland, Italy, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Luxembourg, Malta, Moldova, Mongolia, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Tajikistan, Turkey (Turkey-in-Europe), Turkmenistan, Ukraine, Uzbekistan and in part of United Kingdom.
+It is present in Albania, Algeria, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, China, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France (Corsica, and mainland), Georgia, Germany, Greece, Hungary, India, Iran, Ireland, Italy, Kazakhstan, Kyrgyzstan, Latvia, Lebanon, Lithuania, Luxembourg, Malta, Moldova, Mongolia, Montenegro, Morocco, Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Syria, Tajikistan, Tunisia, Turkey (including Turkey-in-Europe), Turkmenistan, Ukraine, United Kingdom, and Uzbekistan.

 The black-tailed skimmer is abundant throughout its range and is one of the most commonly seen dragonflies in Europe.
 It holds a stable population and has no known major threats.

-This species has expanded its range, assisted by the creation of gravel pits which give it the extensive open unvegetated areas it prefers.
-It was first recorded in Great Britain in Essex in 1934.
-It is decreasing rapidly in the Maltese Islands.
+This species has expanded its range northwards, assisted by global warming and the creation of gravel pits which give it the extensive open unvegetated areas it prefers.
+In Great Britain it was confined to the southern half of England in 1900, with the first Essex record in 1934, and the first definite records in Ireland in 1937, but by 1995 its English distribution had only expanded slightly.
+Since 1996 it has spread rapidly north, reaching Northumberland in 2009, and now occurs north to Edinburgh in southern Scotland.
+Conversely to its northward spread, it is decreasing rapidly in Malta at the southern edge of its range.

 Habitat

 This dragonfly is found at any open water with bare patches along the shore where the patrolling males frequently rest in the sun.
 It also inhabits near slow-flowing waters.
-It favors lakes, slow rivers, ponds and sometimes marshy area, without dense riparian vegetation.
+It favours lakes, slow rivers, ponds and sometimes marshy area, without dense riparian vegetation.
 Females are less bold and not encountered as regularly.
-Adults prefer to perch on bare ground and rocks.
+Adults prefer to perch on bare ground and rocks to bask in sunlight to warm up.